rcm/ICPEC2021/moopec.md

 - File system based
 - Contests and problems may be created by adding files

-# Creating problems in Mooshak

-- Name, letter and description
-- Limits (e.g., CPU, memory)
-- Each test
-	- input and output
-	- Arguments
-	- Context
-	- How many points?
-	- Is it shown?
-	- Feedback

 # How to tackle different problem types?
 - Compiler
 - Static corrector